someengineering/resoto.com/docs/how-to-guides/cleanup/clean-up-untagged-resources.md

 The plugin will now run each time Resoto emits the `post_cleanup_plan` event.
 The `post_cleanup_plan` event is a part of the `collect_and_cleanup` [workflow](../../concepts/automation/workflow.md) and emitted after resource planning is complete but before the cleanup is performed.

+Each time the `cleanup_untagged` plugin runs, resources for which the specified tag requirements are not met will be flagged for removal during the next cleanup run.

 ## Related How-To Guides

 - [How to Find Untagged Resources](../search/find-untagged-resources.md)